terrainagency/Slider.js/README.md

 ## Usage

 slider.js is a 2kb (minified) single object template.
-A single page can have an infinite number of sliders.

 ## 1: HTML Structure
 Slider.js is linked via data attributes.
 Any element attached to slider.js can be of any element type, and have any desired classes.